elifesciences-publications/V2b_behavior/README.md

 # V2b_behavior
-Code used in Callahan et. al. publication "Spinal V2b neurons reveal a role for ipsilateral inhibition in speed control"
+Matlab code used in Callahan et. al. publication "Spinal V2b neurons reveal a role for ipsilateral inhibition in speed control" to track tail movements in head embedded animals.

 Image acquisition and data file structuring: